-3. Installing Hascat
+4. Installing Hascat

-In order for the hashcat installation to be carried out, it is necessary to update the repository on Linux by running the command sudo apt-get install hashcat.
+In order for the hashcat installation to be carried out, it is necessary to update the repository on linux by running the command sudo apt-get install hashcat.
+In Fig 4 you can see that hashcat version 6.1.1 has been successfully installed.